ondras/maslo/test.md

   - JavaScript language follows the ECMAScript (ES) specification
   - ES versions are numbered both by year and edition
-  - Eight edition was finalized in June 2017
+  - Eighth edition was finalized in June 2017
   - Previous version (ES2016) brought only two minor features
   - Developers not always enthusiastic about bleeding-edge news